-- The election of nine directors named in this proxy statement, each to serve for a one-year term or until his or her successor has been duly elected and qualified. - The ratification of the appointment of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for the year ending December 31, 2016. - · The approval (on an advisory basis) of the compensation of our named executive officers. - The approval of an amendment to our Amended and Restated Bylaws to increase the minimum and maximum size of the Board of Directors.
+- The election of eight directors named in this proxy statement, each to serve for a one-year term or until his or her successor has been duly elected and qualified. - The ratification of the appointment of Grant Thornton LLP ("Grant Thornton") as our independent registered public accounting firm for the year ending December 31, 2018. - The approval (on an advisory basis) of the compensation of our named executive officers.

-The Board recommends a vote FOR each of the director nominees listed in this proxy statement and FOR each other proposal listed above.
+The Board recommends a vote FOR each of the director nominees listed in this proxy statement, FOR the ratification of the appointment of Grant Thornton, and FOR the approval of the compensation of our named executive officers.
 We are not aware of any other matters that will be brought before the shareholders for a vote at the annual meeting.
-If any other matter is properly brought before the meeting, your signed proxy card gives authority to your proxies to vote on such matter in their best judgment; proxy holders named in the proxy card will vote as the Board recommends or, if the Board gives no recommendation, in their own discretion.
+If any other matter is properly brought before the meeting and you are a shareholder of record of our common stock, your signed proxy card gives authority to your proxies to vote on such matter in their best judgment; proxy holders named in the proxy card will vote as the Board recommends or, if the Board gives no recommendation, in their own discretion.